 • Must possess excellent communication skills.

 • Must pass local, state and federal background checks and subject to SWO Drug and Alcohol Policies.

 • Must possess valid driver’s license and must be able to travel.

-• Must actively works toward fluency in Dakota.
+• Must actively work toward fluency in Dakota.

 • Must possess strong organizational skills.

-• Must possess knowledge and experience with and use of computers.
+• Must possess strong knowledge and experience with and use of computers.

 • Indian preference applies.